yjavlekar-cyber/90DaysOfDevOps/2026/day-32/day-32-volumes-networking.md

     if we create a new container with this volumes again with earlier command we can see our earlier data inside our new container.

-  # ask 3: Bind Mounts
+  # Task 3: Bind Mounts
     Create a folder on your host machine with an index.html file Run an Nginx container and bind mount your folder to the Nginx web directory Access the page in your browser